 MA Certificate in Education and Society

-Beginning in the fall of 2019, the University of Chicago will offer a new opportunity for students enrolled in all MA programs at the University to pursue a certificate in Education and Society.
+The University of Chicago offers an opportunity for MA students at the University to pursue a certificate in Education and Society.
 To qualify for the certificate, students must first apply and be accepted into a terminal Master’s program at the University.
 Once accepted into such a program, students can declare their intention to complete a certificate in Education and Society.
-While students from any terminal MA program at the University of Chicago are eligible to complete this certificate, a recommended course of study is the Master of Arts Program in the Social Sciences (MAPSS).
+The recommended course of study for this certificate program is the Master of Arts Program in the Social Sciences (MAPSS).
+Students in Master’s programs in the Harris School of Public Policy are also welcome to apply, if the requirements of the Certificate can be completed within the parameters of their given program.

 Each of these lenses is valuable, but a deep understanding of the relationship between individual development, the schooling process, and society requires understanding each of these disciplinary frameworks and how they interact.
 Students in the Education and Society certificate program complete courses in a range of social science fields that regard educational questions from diverse disciplinary perspectives.